 Team & Club

 The Hillsdale College Shooting Sports Club was established in the fall of 2009.
 The club welcomes members of all skill levels and focuses on developing shooting skills for competition.
 Members meet two to three times a week at the range to work with certified instructors and practice for participation in various shooting events.

-The intercollegiate team competes in multiple Amateur Trapshooting Association (ATA) events and the Association of College Unions International (ACUI) Intercollegiate Clay Target Championships.
-Hillsdale’s shotgun team won the Division III national title at the 2012 ACUI championships held in San Antonio, Texas.
+Established in 2011, the intercollegiate team competes in multiple Amateur Trapshooting Association (ATA) events and the Association of College Unions International (ACUI) Intercollegiate Clay Target Championships.
+Hillsdale’s shotgun team won the Division III national title at the 2012 ACUI championships in San Antonio, Texas.
 In 2013, they competed in ACUI Division II events, earning seventh place.